Fiware-Community/kubernetes-in-FiwareLab/docs/Heat-Template/README.md

 ## conditions
 This optional section includes statements which can be used to restrict when a resource is created or when a property is defined.
 They can be associated with resources and resource properties in the resources section, also can be associated with outputs in the outputs sections of a template.

-# 3. what is stack?
+#  what is stack?
  a stack is the collection of objects—or resources—that will be created by Heat.
 This might include instances (VMs), networks, subnets, routers, ports, router interfaces, security groups, security group rules, auto-scaling rules, etc. stack can be created in two ways.
 One is from CLI, another one is from GUI(Dashboard)

 ## creating stack from CLI:
 To create a stack, or template, from an example template file, run the following command:

-$ openstack stack create --template server_console.yaml \
+ eg: $ openstack stack create --template server_console.yaml \
   --parameter "image=cirros" MYSTACK
 The --parameter values that you specify depend on the parameters that are defined in the template.
 If a website hosts the template file, you can also specify the URL with the --template parameter.

 The command returns the following output:

+eg:
 +---------------------+----------------------------------------------------------------+
 | Field               | Value                                                          |
 +---------------------+----------------------------------------------------------------+